MysteryPancake/Houdini-Fun/README.md

 If you need geometry in a context that doesn't provide it (like the forces of a Vellum Solver), just drop down a SOP Solver.
 You can use Object Merge inside a SOP Solver to get geometry from anywhere else too.
 Create feedback loops until your heart's content!

 ## Pyro: Fix mushrooms
 Many techniques work depending on the situation.
-Sometimes more randomization is needed, other times the velocity needs reducing.
+Sometimes more randomisation is needed, other times the velocity needs reducing.

 A common technique is cranking up the disturbance.
 Controlling it by speed helps add it where mushrooms are likely to form.